Teemu Pukki: 2019–20 season

 On 3 July 2019, Pukki signed a new three-year contract with the Premier League newcomers.
 On 9 August, he scored his first Premier League goal in a 4–1 away loss to Liverpool on the opening day of the new season.
 Eight days later, he scored a hat-trick against Newcastle United in a 3–1 victory, Norwich's first hat-trick in the Premier League since Efan Ekoku against Everton in September 1993.
 For the month of August he was named the Premier League Player of the Month, and the PFA Premier League Player of the Month.
 Pukki scored eleven Premier League goals in total for Norwich but was unable to prevent the Canaries from being relegated to the Championship.

 2020–21 season

 Pukki remained at Norwich following their relegation to the Championship and scored his first goal of the season in a 2–2 draw with Preston North End at Carrow Road.
 Pukki continued his prolific form in the Championship and hit his fiftieth goal for the Canaries with a brace in a 2–1 win at Blackburn Rovers.
 Pukki was named Championship Player of the Month for February 2021, scoring seven goals in seven games.
 On 6 April 2021, he scored his first ever Championship hat-trick and his twenty-fifth goal of the season in a 7–0 thrashing of Huddersfield Town.

 In April 2021, he was named on the EFL Team of the Season and nominated for the EFL Championship Player of the Season.
-The award was however won by his team mate Emiliano Buendía.
+The award was however won by his teammate Emiliano Buendía.